 Our tour was led by Captain Mark.
 The airboat ride was 1/3 adventure -skimming quickly over the water and through the mangroves, 1/3 scenic tour- moving slowly to look for wildlife or stare at the alligator Mark spotted and 1/3 asking questions of someone who was born and raised locally.
 These three items combined for a very memorable 60 minutes!
 My favorite part was hearing about how Captain Mark hunts frogs and alligators and how he almost lost his leg from an infected gator bite — even after he poured bleach into the wound?!?!
 What?!
 There’s nothing like a local yarn to make the tour more enjoyable!

 After the airboat ride, the group was led into the company building for an “alligator show” where Mark brought out a 2-yr-old farm raised alligator and let any willing tour members hold the alligator while he answered questions.
-My husband was much more keen than I, but I did hold the small reptile, who snapped at me!
+My husband was much keener than I, but I did hold the small reptile, who snapped at me!

 Jerk!
 The kids thought we were regular Crocodile Dundees at this point, haha, so we ended our time by getting them each a souvenir stuffed alligator (for $5 and change it was the cheapest souvenir we could have hoped for!) and a tee-shirt for Mr. YT.

 - The “Captains” do work off of tips, so plan accordingly with having cash available.
 We had to go back to our van for cash and almost missed out on giving Mark a tip!

 - YOU NEED BUG SPRAY (or some crunchy option for insect repellent)!
 They did offer some at their gift shop, but it’s nice to have your own.
 We chose OFF! family care and it worked okay on our kids –Unfortunately, the bugs enjoyed Jackson’s face- where I didn’t spray. 🙁